tharshan24/medihub-medical-portal/README.md

 Usage
   - Source files of sytem inside /medihub folder.
 The rest are miscellaneous and resource files
-  - Have to change email configuration file with your system email and password int the palces "\<your-system-email> and \<your-system-email-password>
+  - Have to change email configuration file with your system email and password int the palces \<your-system-email> and \<your-system-email-password>

 Technologies used
   - Java